tsteward/www.sallyanthonytaylor.com/online-visitations.md

 img: "/uploads/IMG_9838.JPG"
 ---

 For the safety of all, in lieu of an in-person visitation, the Taylor family will be hosting zoom video call visitations.
-Click on the Sign-Up Genius icon to and sign up for a visitation time.
+Click on the Sign-Up Genius icon to sign up for a visitation time.

 Online visitations will be held on: